akhi07rx/WIFI-Password-Recovery/README.md

 ## Reveal Target Wi-Fi Password

 First, we must uncover the target Wi-Fi network to display the corresponding password.
-To accomplish this, launch Windows Command Prompt window and input the subsequent command to exhibit all Wi-Fi networks that your computer has previously connected to:
+To accomplish this, launch the Windows Command Prompt window and input the subsequent command to exhibit all Wi-Fi networks that your computer has previously connected to:

 <br />